dotnet/designs/accepted/2021/runtime-security-mitigations.md

 [Stack Buffer Overflow](https://en.wikipedia.org/wiki/Stack_buffer_overflow) protection is among the older security mitigations.
 It has been known as &quot;GS cookie&quot; on Windows.
 It is designed to catch writes into stack memory outside the intended bounds.

-The first .NET runtime that included it was .NET Framework 2.0, and the implementation has not changed much since then.
+The first .NET runtime that included stack buffer overflow protection for managed code was .NET Framework 2.0, and the implementation has not changed much since then.
 The mitigation in C/C++ compilers have seen improvements in the meantime (for example, [Enhanced GS](https://msrc-blog.microsoft.com/2009/03/20/enhanced-gs-in-visual-studio-2010/) or -[fstack-protector-strong](https://lwn.net/Articles/584225/)).
+New .NET patterns such as unsafe arithmetic on ref parameters introduced new risks that are not covered currently.

 We will review and update stack buffer overflow protection in .NET runtime to match state of the art.